English Books Are Popular With Dutch Speakers. So What?

 That might be a provocation.
 It is certainly a minority view.
 Booksellers have a heart for the Dutch-speaking culture, to which they are actively committed.
 Kruidenier (from De Bengel and The English Bookshop) explains: “It's great that young people read English.
 But if they say that English is a more beautiful language, I will argue.
 That's nonsense.
 They only say that because English is hip, as people used to speak French for reasons far removed from the language itself.
 Try Marieke Lucas Rijneveld, I say.
 So I hope to plant a seed after all.”

 Kees Schafrat van Broekhuis, who runs six bookshops in the east of the Netherlands, believes that, ultimately, the new generation will pick up Dutch books.
 “You sometimes hear that ‘when this group is thirty, it will stop’.
 I don't believe that.
 If you've been reading two evenings a week for years and attending events, you don't suddenly stop.
 You will simply read something different than you did as a young adult.
-English literature perhaps, but also books such as Most People are Good (De Meeste Mensen Deugen).”
+English literature perhaps, but also books such as Humankind: A Hopeful History.
+(De Meeste Mensen Deugen).”

 Publishers, of course, have other concerns.
 Their income has definitely been declining.
 In the Netherlands, 1.2 million fewer Dutch-language books were sold through both physical and online bookstores in 2022 than a year earlier.
 In Flanders, it was 1 million.
 It was not possible to compensate for these falling number by increasing the selling price or opening up new sales channels.
 Losses like these forced publishers to devise strategies to make Dutch-language books more attractive.